Bedlington Terrier: Temperament

 Bedlingtons are sharp and plucky.
 Their bark has been called hound-like and has been compared to the firing of a machine gun.
 A fast dog with high endurance, the Bedlington Terrier is just as quick in water as it is on land, and their swimming speed rivals that of the Newfoundland.
 Bedlington Terriers "have pace enough to keep up with the ordinary speed of a horse."
 Because of the Whippet in their lineage, they have a tendency to bolt.
 Their versatility has been praised, with some dogs willing to "[be] a house-dog, a gun-dog, a rat-dog, a badger-dog, or, if needed, [to] bolt a fox..."

 They are also known for their intelligence and tenacity when it comes to taking on vermin.
 Bedlingtons are quite fond of fighting, and are prone to jealousy when around other dogs.
-One man stated that "this dog was about fit to kill any other dog of his weight" and compared him to the fighting dogs used in dog fighting.
+One man stated that "this dog was about fit to kill any other dog of his weight".
 They have also been used in dog fighting.

 However, both the AKC and the ASPCA call the breed "mild" and "gentle" and recommends it as being good with children.
 PetFinder says the breed is soft in temperament, companionable, demonstrative, loyal, and a quiet house dog.
 Although the breed may chase small animals outside, it is accepting of them inside.
 Playful and cheerful, the breed can be high-strung and excitable, and is prone to being headstrong.
 The New Zealand Kennel Club warns against keeping them with dogs that have dominant personalities, "as once challenged they are terrifying fighters, despite their gentle appearance", but otherwise the breed is good with other dogs.

 Some breeders, notably George Newcombe, have argued that the working ability and courage of the Bedlington terrier has declined since it began being bred for show.
 Poodle may have been introduced into the breed to make the coat easier to groom and maintain.
 George Newcombe of the Working Bedlington Terrier Club said that "the pure [Bedlington Terrier] could no longer be considered a serious working breed" and proceeded to cross his dogs with Lakeland Terriers in an attempt to bring back the Bedlington's working qualities; the names Lakebed and Bedland have been proposed for the cross.